darkmastermindz/python-git-crashcourse/README.md

 # python-git-crashcourse
-My Python crash course guides with git for people of all ages who really want to be awesome at programming with Python.
+A Open Source Python crash course guides with git for people of all ages who really want to be awesome at programming with Python.

+Goals:
+- Learn how to use git and gitflow
+- Learning how to properly contribute / make pull requests

 ## Part 1 - Intro to Python w/ Turtles & Source Control.
 - [01_CrashCourse_Intro.md](https://github.com/darkmastermindz/python-git-course/blob/master/01_CrashCourse_Intro.md) - Intro to Source Control, Python w/ Turtles, & Pull Requests.